-George and Phyllis Rothman dedicated the Rothman Center on September 9, 1987 as the home of Fairleigh Dickinson University basketball program.
+George and Phyllis Rothman dedicated the Rothman Center on September 9, 1987, as the home of the Fairleigh Dickinson University basketball program.
 The self-made millionaire donated the entire $1 million to cover the cost of the building that is the centerpiece of athletics on campus.

-On February 9, 2007 the naming rights to the athletic venue inside the building was renamed the Stratis Arena after a generous donation from alumna Mary Kay Stratis.
+On February 9, 2007, the naming rights to the athletic venue inside the building were renamed the Stratis Arena after a generous donation from alumna Mary Kay Stratis.
 The arena holds just a tad under 3,000 that includes 500 chairback seating bleachers and enough parking spots for more than 2,000 vehicles.

 The Knights are members of the Northeast Conference and have made five NCAA Basketball Tournament appearances since 1985.
-The team has not ranked higher than 15 in each year and have yet to win in the postseason tourney.
-The programs only victor in a tournament was in the NAIA in 1952.
+The team has not ranked higher than 15 each year and has yet to win in the postseason tourney.
+The program's only victory in a tournament was in the NAIA in 1952.

 Food & Beverage 2

-There is a small concession area that serves hot dogs, nachos, popcorn.
-There are at times pizza offered at the arena along with frozen treats.
+There is a small concession area that serves hot dogs, nachos, and popcorn.
+There is at times pizza offered at the arena along with frozen treats.
 The prices are relatively inexpensive and will tide your hunger over until you can grab a bite to eat after the game.

-There are various championship banners that hang from the rafters along with a centerpiece scoreboard that add a nice touch to the building.
+Various championship banners hang from the rafters along with a centerpiece scoreboard that adds a nice touch to the building.
 The fans are close enough to the action on the field that you can hear every squeak of a sneaker or drop of sweat fall to the court.
 When it comes to a pure basketball environment, it is here at the Rothman Center.

 The FDU campus stretches between the cities of Teaneck and Hackensack.
 These two cities are a mix of residential and urban.
-The best part about attending a FDU game is that you are in close proximity of many places to eat and shop.
-The Shops of Riverside is a mall that features well known chain franchises including P.F.
+The best part about attending an FDU game is that you are close to many places to eat and shop.
+The Shops of Riverside is a mall that features well-known chain franchises including P.F.
 Chang’s, Cheesecake Factory, Friday’s, Smashburger, and Houston’s.

 Return on Investment 3